Biden warns of Trump officials’ ‘roadblocks’ to transition

 Biden’s remarks came after he was briefed by members of his national security and defense teams and advisers, including his nominees for secretary of State, Defense and Homeland Security, as well as his incoming national security adviser.
 The president-elect said his team found that agencies “critical to our security have incurred enormous damage” during President Donald Trump’s time in office.

-“Many of them have been hollowed out in personnel, capacity and in morale. ...
-It makes it harder for our government to protect the American people,” he said.
+“Many of them have been hollowed out in personnel, capacity and in morale,” he said.
+“All of it makes it harder for our government to protect the American people, to defend our vital interests in a world where threats are constantly evolving and our adversaries are constantly adapting.”

+Trump has still refused to concede an election he lost by more than 7 million votes, and his administration did not authorize official cooperation with the Biden transition team until Nov.
+23, weeks after the election.
+Biden and his aides warned at the time that the delay was hampering their ability to craft their own vaccine rollout plan, but have since said cooperation on that and other issues related to COVID-19 has improved.

+Last week, however, Biden himself said that the Defense Department “won’t even brief us on many things” and suggested because of this, he didn’t have a complete understanding of the full scope of the recent cyberhack that breached numerous government systems.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.